 Online Learning and Teaching

 New classroom technologies offer educators an unprecedented opportunity for widening their access to exciting advances in scholarship on slave emancipation in the United States.
-After Slavery aims to provide a diverse constituency of users an opportunity to engage with some of the richest and most compelling source materials available on one of the most significant periods in American history.
-This digital project will develop further over time, so that users will find new resources and interactive tools when they return to the site.
+After Slavery aims to provide a diverse constituency of users an opportunity to engage with some of the richest and most compelling primary source materials available on one of the most significant periods in American history.

 Each exhibition unit in After Slavery links to a set of document transcriptions in Educator Resources that highlight relevant primary sources left in the historical record by freedpeople, their allies, and their adversaries—including excerpts from diaries and letters, government reports, interviews and memoirs, handbills, court transcripts, census materials, and newspaper accounts.
 Selected from dozens of archives and hundreds of manuscript collections across the United States, these document transcriptions make it possible for educators and students to directly engage the complex history of Reconstruction and the first-hand experiences of its main protagonists through primary documents.
 After Slavery also features extensive bibliographies of academic works and digital projects for further investigation into the history of Reconstruction in North and South Carolina.
 A curriculum guide is available for connecting the After Slavery: Educator Resources to the South Carolina Social Studies Academic Standards.

 After Slavery seeks to offer educational tools for engaging the complex history of Reconstruction, but we need your help to do that successfully.
 Our goal is for this site to be useful to educators, students, and public audiences in a range of contexts, from individual exploration, to group study, to seminar and classroom use, and in non-academic, community settings.